numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

-* The fixed-budget approach (vertical cut) does not give *quantitatively interpretable*  data: the observation that Algorithm A reaches a function value that is, say, two times smaller than the one reached by Algorithm B has in general no interpretable meaning, mainly because there is no *a priori* way to determine *how much* more difficult it is to reach a function value that is two times smaller.
+* The fixed-budget approach (vertical cut) does not give *quantitatively interpretable*  data: the observation that Algorithm A reaches a quality indicator value that is, say, two times smaller than the one reached by Algorithm B has in general no interpretable meaning, mainly because there is no *a priori* way to determine *how much* more difficult it is to reach an indicator value that is two times smaller.
-  This largely depends on the specific function and the specific function value reached.
+  This usually depends on the function, the definition of the quality indicator and even the specific indicator values compared.

 * The fixed-target approach (horizontal cut)
   *measures the time* to
-  reach a target function value.
+  reach a target quality value.
 The measurement allows conclusions of the
   type: Algorithm A is two (or ten, or a hundred) times faster than Algorithm B in solving this problem.
   The choice of the target value determines the difficulty and